 - New Place – for details of Sir James Esdaile’s mansion of New Place read here and for a description of life at New Place a century ago see here

-- Hill Place (now Sacred Heart of Mary Convent) – see here
+- Hill Place (later Sacred Heart of Mary Convent) – see here

 - Upminster Court – see here